Undergraduate

 Compete in international events like the Microsoft Imagine Cup.
 Or rise to the challenge of creating a computer game over a weekend in our Three Thing Game.
 You’ll also benefit from our strong links with companies like EA, Sony and Black Marble with frequent talks by experts in the trade.

 Designed with your future in mind, you’ll take a professional development module in your first year.
-Bolster your experience further by choosing to spend a year in industry, all thanks to our strong connections with some of the biggest names in the business.
+Bolster your experience further by choosing to spend a paid year in industry, all thanks to our strong connections with some of the biggest names in the business.
 And you’ll develop your own project in your final year, so you can demonstrate your skills to potential employers.

 Scheduled study hours and how you’re assessed